ahmedmohamedwagdy88/HR_Case_Study/README.md

 This analysis includes:
 - Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA)
-- Visual insights about supplier performance, cost, and quality
+- Visual insights about best places to work and future what jobs will be required

 ### 💡 Key Insights
 -**Work Mode Trends:** While **On-site** roles remain prevalent, there is a significant shift toward **Hybrid and Remote** models in the Tech and Finance sectors.